Elliot Ackerman: Green on Blue

 Like all novels written in skilled, unadorned prose about men and women of action, this novel will probably be compared to Hemingway's work.
 In this case, however, the comparison seems unusually apt ...
 Elliot Ackerman has done something brave as a writer and even braver as a soldier: He has touched, for real, the culture and soul of his enemy.

 The Los Angeles Review of Books describes the novel as a "radical departure from veterans writing thus far" due to his choice of a first-person narrator, the lowly Aziz, a poor soldier in a local militia.
 The Stars and Stripes review described Green on Blue and Phil Klay's Redeployment as carrying "the sting of authenticity and the sensory expression of experiences lived".
 Green on Blue was a New York Times Book Review Editors' Choice.

 Dark at the Crossing

 Ackerman's second novel Dark at the Crossing, published January 24, 2017, by Alfred A. Knopf, was a finalist for the National Book Award in 2017.
 In a starred review Library Journal wrote, "Here is a thriller, psychological fiction, political intrigue, and even a love story all wrapped into a stunningly realistic and sometimes horrifying package.
 Put Ackerman on the A-list."
 In the New York Times Book Review the novelist Lawrence Osborne wrote, "One could argue that the most vital literary terrain in America's overseas wars is now occupied not by journalists but by novelists ...
 Elliot Ackerman is certainly one of those novelists ...
 He has created people who are not the equivalents of the locally exotic subjects in your average NPR story, and he has used them to populate a fascinating and topical novel."
-Dark at the Crossing was noted as one of the best books of the year by the Washington Post, NPR, Christian Science Monitor, Military Times, Vogue, and Bloomberg and was a New York Times Book Review Editors' Choice.
+Dark at the Crossing was noted as one of the best books of the year by the Washington Post, NPR, the Christian Science Monitor, Military Times, Vogue, and Bloomberg and was a New York Times Book Review Editors' Choice.
 Ackerman was a featured author at the Miami Book Fair in 2017.